jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **3) Country:**

 There is lower net sentiment for most Sinosphere countries.
 It should be noted that although China and Taiwan may show higher net sentmiment, this was based on a comparartively low number of tweets.

 ![](Rebel-Without-a-Cause_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+## **Disclaimer**

+The data above show only the overall sentiment of tweets containing, or in response to those containing, anti-authority terms.
+They do not tell us anything about the context in which the terms were used.
+Athough the high number of tweets would suggest a more positive disposition to such terms among Anglosphere users, a more targeted study on individual protest events would be needed to confirm this.